rgertenbach/sway-wallpaper-splitter/README.md

     *   Right click to reset the size to the original and cycle through scaling the image to fit the width and the height of the desktop setup.
     *   You can drag with Shift to move along a single axis.
+    *   Middle click resets the location of the wallpaper to start at the top left corner of the desktop.
 3. Confirm your selection with the space bar.
 4. The program will print the command to set the wallpaper for swaybg and swaylock.